riaacordero/Pixel-Witch/README.md

 # About Pixel Witch

 Pixel Witch is a maze platformer game built on top of Python’s PyGame module.
 It is designed & developed by Malayan Colleges Mindanao's 1st-year Computer Science students, Ria Cordero & Hernan Jugar, for a course project.
+To launch the game, access the `main.py` file.

 ---